Bear Market vs. Economic Recession

 Answers to questions you might be asking about where the market stands.

-We answer some questions you may ask while reading market news.
+We answer some questions you may ask while reading the latest financial news.

 How is a bear market different from an economic recession?

 Although the two often go hand in hand, they are associated with different issues.
 A recession describes a slowdown in economic output and is generally defined as at least two consecutive quarters of decline in gross domestic product, or GDP, which functions as a measure of economic health.